Incoming mobility fellowships

 Applying to an A*Midex mobility fellowship

 Warning!
 Administrative procedure can be very long, especially for mobility from outside Europe.
-We encourage you to apply as early as possible, at least 3 months before mobility start.
+We encourage you to apply as early as possible, at least 3 months before mobility start (4 if you include August or December).

 Here is a reminder of the sequence of events :